Ashley Biden: Social work and activism

-Biden works as a social justice activist and social worker.
-After finishing graduate school, she gained a job at West End Neighborhood House, a non-profit organization, as their Employment and Education Liaison for adjudicating youth developing various employment and job skills training programs.
-She worked as a social worker in the Delaware Department of Services for Children, Youth, and Their Families for fifteen years.

-While working for the department, Biden created programs for youth focusing on juvenile justice, foster care, and mental health.
-In 2008, she was listed in Delaware Todays "40 People to Watch" for her work in the department.
-In 2012, she joined the Delaware Center for Justice as an associate director, focusing on criminal justice reform in the state.
-She helped establish and run programs and services at the center focused on public education, adult victim services, gun violence, incarcerated women, and community reentry.
-Overseeing all direct servicing programs at the center, Biden worked with victims of crime, adjudicated youth, elderly prisoners, adults on probation and parole, truant youth, and Pennsylvania courts of common pleas clients who were eligible for mediation.
+Biden is a social justice activist and social worker who has worked extensively in Delaware.
+She served at the Delaware Department of Services for Children, Youth, and Their Families for 15 years, creating programs for youth in juvenile justice, foster care, and mental health.
+In 2008 she was listed in Delaware Today's "40 People to Watch" for her work in the department.
+Later, she joined the Delaware Center for Justice, focusing on criminal justice reform and establishing programs on public education, adult victim services, gun violence, and more.
+She also implemented a program called SWAGG to combat violent crimes and gang activity among youth.

-In 2014, she was promoted to executive director of the center, and served in that capacity until 2019.
-She implemented a program called SWAGG: Student Warriors Against Guns and Gangs, endorsed by the Office of Juvenile Justice and Delinquency Prevention, which provides educational resources and community-based support groups aimed at eliminating violent crimes and gang activity among youth in New Castle County.

 In 2014, Biden criticized the death penalty, stating that it is not cost effective and wastes resources that could go towards victim services and crime prevention.

 She founded the Young@Art program that provides resources and outlets for students to create artwork while they are detained in detention facilities, and then sells the art in the community.
 Half of the proceeds of the art go directly to the artists, and the other half goes into funding the program to buy art supplies and to pay the wages of youth who work at the community art shows.
 Through the program, Biden also teaches the students business and financial literacy skills.